zombor/Validator/README.md

 Have an improvement?
 Have an awesome rule you want included?
 Simple!

  1. Fork the repository
+ 2. Create a branch off of the `develop` branch
- 2. Write specs for the change
+ 3. Write specs for the change
- 3. Add your change
+ 4. Add your change
- 4. Submit a pull request
+ 5. Submit a pull request to merge against the `develop` branch

 Don't change any version files or gemspec files in your change.